chuongmep/bim42.github.io/_posts/2017-03-11-building-a-forge-web-viewer.md

 ---
 Web-based &#8220;BIM&#8221; solutions are the last big trend, and Autodesk is among the most advanced player in this area with their API offering called Forge.

-[Autodesk Forge](https://forge.autodesk.com/) is a product from Autodesk that don&#8217;t come with a user interface.
+[Autodesk Forge](https://forge.autodesk.com/) is a product from Autodesk that don't come with a user interface.
 Instead, it is designed to be used through other software, and especially web-based solutions.
 Autodesk Forge is also the technology behind most of the web-based product of Autodesk, like [BIM 360 Team](https://team.bim360.com/), [Docs](https://bim360.autodesk.com/docs) or the [A360 Online File Viewer](https://a360.autodesk.com/viewer/).

 The community around these products is growing, and new resources and samples are published on an almost daily basis.